Associate Professor Kate Helmstedt

 PhD, Associate Supervisor

-Other supervisors: Associate Professor Paul Corry, Adjunct Professor Mark Gibbs
+Other supervisors: Professor Paul Corry, Adjunct Professor Mark Gibbs

 • Structure and Dynamics of Antartic Governance